wtlin1228/blog/content/blog/0016-make-a-performant-menu/index.md

 ### Remember last state when navigation back to Menu

 Cause I need to get the last emitted value from the `combine$`.
 I choose `BehaviorSubject` instead of `Subject`.
-It's a variant of `Subject` that requires an initial value and emits its current value whenever it is subscribed to.
+It's a variant of `Subject` that requires an initial value and emits its current value whenever it is subscribed.

 ### Reusable

 The `ScrollSpyGroupManagerProvider` can spy not only one single list.
-If there are two list to spy, I can make them into two groups by providing `groupName`s when using it's API.
+If there are two list to spy, I can make them into two groups by providing `groupName`s when using its API.

 ```js
 const unSpyCategory = spyTargetWithIntersectionObserver({